 Domaine Moulin Tacussel produces 2 red Chateauneuf du Pape wines and one white Chateauneuf du Pape wine.

 Domaine Moulin Tacussel Chateauneuf du Pape is a blend of 75% Grenache, 10% Mourvedre, 10% Syrah and 5% assorted varieties that include Cinsault, Counoise, Muscardin and Vaccarese.
-The wine is aged in a combination of foudres and French oak barrels for 12-14 months before bottling.
+The terroir is rocks, stones, sand and limestone soil.
+The vines are planted in the Colombis, Mont Pertuis, Mourre de Gaud and le Palestor lieux-dits.
+The wine is aged in a combination of foudres, tank and used French oak barrels for 12-14 months before bottling.
 The production is on average 1,000 cases.

 In 2012 Domaine Moulin Tacussel produced a Vieilles Vignes bottling made from 100% old vine Grenache planted in the Charbonnieres lieu-dit.
 The wine was aged in foudres for 12 months before bottling.